Amir-Abbas Hoveyda: Term as Prime Minister

 When the Progressive Circle soon became a political entity in the form of the Iran Novin (New Iran) Party in 1963, Hoveyda would be thrust into the national scene.
 Flanking Prime Minister Hassan Ali Mansour as his Minister of Finance in 1964, the now well seasoned Hoveyda would make his mark by acting as the cabinet's intellectual centre.
-Many observers, both within and without Iran, would take note of Hoveyda's prudent behaviour and shrewdness.
+Many observers, both within and outside Iran, would take note of Hoveyda's prudent behaviour and shrewdness.
 To many, he embodied the archetypical statesman.
 Hoveyda's positive attributes would again be shrouded by scandal and gossip.
 During the early months of Mansour's premiership, the government was attacked for ratifying a bill which allowed foreigners extraterritorial rights.
 More specifically, those who benefited from the law were U.S. military personnel and their dependents.
 These "capitulation rights" would have a negative impact on the way government at the time was seen by the populace.
 Because the actions of the government were, by law, reflective of the sitting cabinet at the time, disregarding individual ministerial involvement, Hoveida was also blamed for the bill's implementation even though he was not directly involved in its drafting.